tedorellana/learning/SAA-C03.md

 - Is 5x performance improvement over MySQL on RDS and handles more read requests than write.
 - Aurora provides up to five times better latency than RDS and can scale up to ten times more packed operations per second than MySQL engine in RDS.
 It also offers an encrypted storage option for better data security

+## The warm standby approach ##
+Involves ensuring that there is a scaled down, but fully functional, copy of your production environment in another Region.
+This approach extends the pilot light concept and decreases the time to recovery because your workload is always-on in another Region.

 ## Amazon Relational Database Service (Amazon RDS) for MySQL ##
 Is a fully managed, open source, relational database that makes it easier to set up, operate, and scale MySQL databases in the cloud.